 Stigma and shame are powerful away from motivators

 When you set up a business your idea was for a product or service that met the needs of customers.
 You had an idea that could help others.
 You did not set your organisation up with the idea that you would spend so much time thinking about the wellbeing of those that deliver the product or service.
 But you are having to spend more and more time doing so and if you don’t…well look at the stats above.

 We see an increasing behavior in companies all over the UK and internationally where management ends up putting their focus on certain areas at certain times.
 End of year results really get a focus and in many organisations results are in focus all the time.
 Then when things are a little quieter wellbeing gets a profile and specific focus days are the result with yoga, mindfulness and any other, of the moment, idea

 Here’s where I jump on my soapbox.
 Wellbeing, especially mental wellbeing, is constant.
 It is a continuous commitment and process that acknowledges ups, downs and everything in between.
 It does not come from a focus day, a bowl of fruit or a newsletter that highlights a couple of resources occasionally.
 It is an investment.
 It does require effort, time and money but it is worth it.

 £3000 the average cost of recruitment.

-Cost of one annual employee license for My Internal World £25
+Cost of one annual employee license for Inner Calm £25

 That is not a bad investment.

-If you have not realised My Internal World is Calm People’s own emotional health tech and it offers employers an opportunity to deliver awareness, choice and a toolkit of strategies and tactics that help individuals build and maintain their emotional health.
+If you have not realised Inner Calm is Calm People’s own emotional health tech and it offers employers an opportunity to deliver awareness, choice and a toolkit of strategies and tactics that help individuals build and maintain their emotional health.

 That sort of investment does not say “I care when I remember and have time.”
 It says “I care and I care about you as a human who has stuff going at work and outside of work.”